Google's Inverted Index of the Web

 Besides ranking documents based upon the quality and quantity of links pointing to a page, Google also looks at whether the query terms searched for also appear upon specific pages.
 Google’s Matt Cutts wrote one of the best descriptions of how Google does this in the first Google Librarian Newsletter.
 The newsletter appears to have disappeared from the Web not too long ago.
 But, I found a copy on the University of Michigan website.
 It was a highly recommended document.
 Unfortunately, it is no longer available on the internet archive as of the past week.

 That first newsletter asked and answered the question, “How does Google collect and rank results?
 If you were able to read it, you would have seen it refer to “posting lists.”
 These are lists of the terms posted in the inverted index of the Web.
-It matches those terms from queries with documents on the Web.
+It matches those terms from queries with documents on the Web. it appears that a tweet from Nicholas McDonough has returned a link to that copy of that post:

 You can look at the phrase-based indexing patent I linked below.
 You will see references to how phrases are in posting lists as well.
 It is impossible to tell if Google has actually done the work of making an inverted index of phrases on the web that would work with phrase-based indexing.
 Having around 20 related patents about Phrase-based indexing shows that they have spent a lot of time working on the processes behind phrase-based indexing.